MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/discover-url-organization-organization-service.md

 ---
-title: "Discover the URL for your organization using the Organization Service (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Discover the URL for your organization using the Discovery Service (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
-description: "For a multi-tenant environment like Dynamics 365, you can use IDiscoveryService Web service to determine the organizations that a user is member of" ms.custom: "" ms.date: 10/31/2017 ms.reviewer: "" ms.service: "crm-online" ms.suite: ""
+description: "For a multi-tenant environment like Dynamics 365, you can use Discovery Service to determine the organizations that a user is member of" ms.custom: "" ms.date: 11/14/2017 ms.reviewer: "" ms.service: "crm-online" ms.suite: ""